Our Methods

 -

-Sensory Integration is the process by which the brain organizes and interprets sensory information from the body and environment to create appropriate responses.
-In therapy, Sensory Integration Therapy helps individuals, particularly those with sensory processing challenges, regulate and respond to sensory input effectively, improving coordination, focus, and emotional regulation.
+Sensory Integration Therapy helps individuals, particularly those with sensory processing challenges, regulate and respond to sensory input effectively, improving coordination, focus, and emotional regulation.

 -